Richard Sigmon (1959 - 2020) - Obituary

 Those left to cherish his memory are his son, Garrick Sigmon and fiancée, Shannon Brandy of Lenoir; daughter, Maranda Sigmon of Hickory; brother, Gary Sigmon and wife, Donna, of Claremont; grandchildren, Kaylee DiLuzio and Rylee Sigmon; and canine companions, Gabby and Chipper.

 A memorial service to celebrate Rick's life will be held Saturday, Sept.
-12, at 3 p.m., in the Chapel of Bennett Funeral Service in Newton.
+12, at 3 p.m., at Immanuel Lutheran Church in Conover.
 The Rev. Rudy DeRosa will officiate.
-The family will receive friends from 2 to 2:45 p.m., at Bennett Funeral Service, prior to the service.
+The family will receive friends from 2 to 2:45 p.m., the church, prior to the service.

 Memorials may be made to the Humane Society of Catawba County, P.O.
 Box 63, Hickory, NC 28603.www.bennettfuneralservice.com